HyeonuPark/FTL/README.md

         body: FooRequest,
         // Return type should be the `Result<T, E> where E: ftl::Error`.
         // If the T is String, the Content-Type header becomes `text/plain`.
-        // Otherwise it must be `serde::Serialize + ftl::Spec`
+        // Otherwise it must be `ftl::Schema`
         // and the Content-Type becomes `application/json`.
     ) -> Result<FooResponse, Error>;